vincentag11323/frontend-test-edvance/README.md

 Below are not implemented:

 1. Context API - I used useStates in favour of this, because adding Context API seems to be adding unnecessary complexity for this level.
+2. Book now - I'm not sure what kind of CSS effect is expected.